-Field Description contains the field to change or delete.
+Field Description #DREDOCREF url The reference of the document that contains the field to change or delete. #DRESTATEID stateID The stored state ID of an array of documents that contains the field to change or delete.
 The state ID returns from a query where StoreState=True. #DREFIELDNAME fieldName The name of the field whose value you want to change or delete.
 Note that in XML documents, fieLdName must be fully qualified (for example, XML/DOCUMENT/MYFIELD). #DREFIELDVALUE fieldValue The new value for the field specified by fieldName . #DREFIELDVALUEIFNOTFOUND fieldValue The new value for the field specified by fieldName if the fieldName/fieldValue pair does not already exist. #DREFIELDVALUEIFNOFIELD fieldValue The new value for the field specified by fieldName if the fieldName does not already exist in the document. #DREDELETEFIELDVALUE fieldValue #DREDELETENOCASEFIELDVALUE fieldValue The value that the field specified by fieldName must contain for the field to be deleted.
-By default, the value matching is not case sensitive (the NOCASE specifier is optional), but you can use #DREDELETECASEFIELDVALUE to match case sensitively. #DREDELETECASEFIELDVALUE fieldValue The value (case sensitive) that the field specified by fieldName must contain for the field to be deleted. #DREDELETESINGLEFIELDVALUE fieldValue #DREDELETESINGLENOCASEFIELDVALUE fieldValue The value that the field specified by fieldName must contain for IDOL Server to delete it.
+By default, the value matching is not case sensitive (the NOCASE specifier is optional), but you can use #DREDELETECASEFIELDVALUE to match case sensitively. #DREDELETECASEFIELDVALUE fieldValue The value (case sensitive) that the field specified by fieLdName must contain for the field to be deleted. #DREDELETESINGLEFIELDVALUE fieldValue #DREDELETESINGLENOCASEFIELDVALUE fieldValue The value that the field specified by fieldName must contain for IDOL Server to delete it.
 This option deletes only the first instance of the fieldName/fieldValue pair.
 By default, the value matching is not case sensitive (the NOCASE specifier is optional), but you can use #DREDELETESINGLECASEFIELDVALUE to match case sensitively. #DREDELETESINGLECASEFIELDVALUE fieldValue The value (case sensitive) that the field specified by fieLdName must contain for IDOL Server to delete it.
-This option deletes only the first instance of the fieLdName/fieLdVaLue pair. #DREDELETEWILDFIELDVALUE fieldValue #DREDELETEWILDCASEFIELDVALUE fieldValue The Wildcard value that the field specified by fieLdName must contain for the field to be deleted.
-This operation matches Wildcards for UTF-8 (that is, ? matches a single UTF-8 character).
-By default, the value matching is case sensitive (the CASE specifier is
+This option deletes only the first instance of the fieLdName/fieLdVaLue pair. #DREDELETEWILDFIELDVALUE fieldValue #DREDELETEWILDCASEFIELDVALUE The Wildcard value that the field specified by